 I felt safe taking public transportation by myself outside the city walls to different parts of the city and to the ruins outside Campeche.

-I felt that I needed to be more careful with my stuff around the central mercado as it was busy and crowded.
+The only place I felt I needed to be more careful was around the Central Mercado as it was busy and crowded.

 Where can I find ATMs in Campeche

-I can only tell you that the one I used was the ATM at the HSBC bank on Calle 10 in the historic center.
+I used the ATM at the HSBC bank on Calle 10 in the historic center.

 Are you on Pinterest?